efourb/projects-data-scientist-practicum/README.md

 ### Project 6:
 Predicted the probability of a client leaving the bank.

-You can view Project 6 online here, or find it in the corresponding folder of the this repository.
+You can view Project 6 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P06%20Supervised%20Learning/P6%20Supervised%20Learning.ipynb), or find it in the [corresponding folder](/P06%20Supervised%20Learning/) of this repository.

 ## Machine Learning in Business